CloudiFacturing/cfpy/README.md

-# `clfpy` – Python library for accessing infrastructure services in CloudFlow and its derivatives
+# `clfpy` – Python library for accessing platform services of the SemWES platform
-This is a simple Python library that offers access to infrastructure services in CloudFlow and its derivatives.
+This is a simple Python library that offers access to infrastructure services in SemWES (formerly CloudFlow) and its derivatives.
 The library aims to make things like interaction with GSS (file upload, download, etc.) as easy and hassle-free as possible.

 ## Command-line interface (CLI)
 With version 1.0.0 of the library, a command-line interface was added for fully